 The hypermedia engine requires the cooperation of its client front-ends and back-ends.
 The more sophisticated and coordinated each is, the higher the degree of hypermedia functionality the engine can provide.
-To provide ubiquitous hypermedia support, however, the engine must accommodate front-ends and back-ends that do not meet the standards we desire.
-As part of our research we are investigating the minimal level of cooperation among front-ends, back-ends and the hypermedia engine. ([26, 25] report on an integration architecture using state-change messages that presumably will require less coordination among the hypermedia engine and its external systems.)
+To provide ubiquitous hypermedia support, however, the engine must accommodate front-ends and back-ends that do not meet the compliance standards we desire.
+As part of our research we are investigating the minimal level of cooperation among front-ends, back-ends and the hypermedia engine. ([18,34,60,62] also investigate compliance requirements.
+[32,31] report on an integration architecture using statechange messages that claims to require less coordination among the hypermedia engine and its external systems.
+Marshall also has an enlightening discussion of how compliance affects hypermedia support during document interchange [44].
+[8] complements this discussion.)

 In [7] we introduced a preliminary set of minimal requirements for client/engine cooperation.
-Now we augment this set, addressing the interaction between the engine and interface-oriented front-end systems in §4.1, and between the engine and computation-oriented back-ends in §4.2.
+Now we augment this set, addressing the interaction between the engine and interface-oriented front-end systems in section 4.1, and between the engine and computation-oriented back-ends in section 4.2.
 These apply to information systems from either version of our architecture.
-In §4.3 we discuss how these requirements impact existing information systems.
+In section 4.3 we discuss how these requirements impact the integration of existing information systems.

 These requirements stem from our own research.
-We believe, however, that they provide a starting set of general guidelines for all system-level approaches to hypermedia integration, including those not employing an external hypermedia engine.
-(Approaches that integrate hypermedia directly into individual applications do not require our degree of generality.)
+We believe, however, that they are universal enough to provide a starting set of general guidelines for all system-level approaches to hypermedia integration, including those not employing an external hypermedia engine.
+(Approaches that integrate hypermedia directly into individual applications, e.g. [41], do not require our degree of generality.)